Last Updated on

 A word of warning: Watch out for the Ibis.
 These weird looking birds are a little bit of a nuisance here, sticking their long beaks into everything including your lunch, if you’re not careful.
 Thus, the nicknames of bin chicken or tip turkey have been affectionately bestowed upon them.
 They are a native animal too and demand some attention, so they will stalk you at every turn!

-I recommend doing a tour
+I recommend doing a tour of Healesville and surrounding areas

-After visiting Australia’s wildlife at Healesville Sanctuary, where to next? you ask.
+After visiting Australia’s wildlife at Healesville Sanctuary, where to next?

 Well after traipsing through the bush, you may like a change of scenery.
 So how about heading to the beach at Mornington Peninsula?
 Less than 1½ hours drive from here.
 Or you might like to visit the relaxing country town of Daylesford, less than 2 hours away.